aldenluthfi/situsluthfi/README.md

 ## ⚖️ License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the [GNU General Public License v3.0](LICENSE).

+With this license, you are allowed to:
+- Use, copy, modify, and distribute the software
+- Create derivative works and commercial applications
+- Include the software in larger projects
+- Access and study the source code

+However, you must:
+- Keep the same GPL v3.0 license for any derivative works
+- Provide source code for any distributed modifications
+- Include copyright and license notices
+- Document any changes made to the original code

 ## 🙏 Acknowledgments